liblxn/lxn/README.md

     This is a text which can be translated into the desired language.
 ```
 A message has to be preceded by its key.
 A key always starts at the very beginning of the line (followed by a colon) and has to be unique within the current section.
 Afterwards the message text can be defined, which has to be indented.
 It is also possible for the text to span multiple lines, as long as the indentation is kept up.
-Furthermore, a message text can contain blank lines.
+Furthermore, a message text can contain blank lines, too.

 When the text is rendered in the application, line breaks will be replaced by single spaces.